yanlibert/paracli/README.md

 Where n is the number of processes to launch in parallel.

 > n should be an integer.
-If n is 0, paracli will use the
+If n is 0, paracmd will use the
 > maximum cpu available